 If you have severe symptoms of an ovarian cyst, you need to seek immediate medical attention.
 These symptoms include:

-Developing these symptoms may signify that the cyst has ruptured, or you have an ovarian torsion.
+These symptoms may signify that the cyst has ruptured, or you have an ovarian torsion.
 Failure to diagnose and treat the cyst early enough can lead to severe consequences.

-A range of factors will determine the type of cyst treatment that the doctor will use.
+A range of factors will determine the type of cyst treatment the doctor will use.
 These factors include:

 Surgical abscess removal of the cyst will be necessary if it is enormous and exhibits symptoms.
 Occasionally, draining the cyst may involve pricking a catheter or a needle into the cavity.
 Sometimes the cyst may not be easy to reach.
 This may force the doctor to use radiologic imaging, which helps guide the catheter or the needle.
 The doctor may need to observe the removed fluid under a microscope to establish whether it has cancerous cells or not.
-The doctor may order a biopsy of the cyst wall, suggest surgical removal, or both if cancerous cells are presenters in the removed fluid.
+The doctor may order a biopsy of the cyst wall, suggest surgical removal, or both if cancerous cells are present in the removed fluid.
 Underlying or chronic medical conditions are the leading causes of cysts.
 The same thing applies to polycystic ovary syndrome or fibrocystic breast disease.
 If doctors discover an underlying condition that is causing the cyst, the focus of the treatment will shift from the cyst to the chronic health condition.

 What distinguishes an abscess from a cyst is that a cyst may or may not cause a severe health issue.
 On the other hand, a sac-like structure may develop when a foreign enemy attacks, which forms an abscess.